burke-software/schooldriver/README.md

 On debian/ubuntu run install/install.sh

-If not on debian install everything in install/dependencies.txt using pip.
+If not on debian install everything in requirements.txt using pip.
 Install reportlab from pip (requires gcc) or from a package manager.

 **Configuration**